sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 decided to call $s$ the `scaling_spectral_index` and it is set to three, i.e. $s = 3$.
 Moreover, we define $g = p^3 f$.
 To scale the distribution function it is necessary to add an additional `VFPFlag`.
-We included a subfolder `scaled` in the `steady-state-parallel-shock` example folder.
+We included a subfolder `scaled` in the `steady-state-parallel-shock` directory.

 It is only the `config.h` file that changes.
 The additional VFPFlag is called `scaled_distribution_function`.
 Hence the variable `vfp_flags` becomes